tevinpark123/options-pricing-quant-finance/README.md

 - Out-of-the-money calls above the SPY spot price

 The resulting volatility skew demonstrates substantially higher implied volatility for downside strikes.

+## Key Findings

+- Monte Carlo pricing converged toward the analytical Black-Scholes benchmark as the number of simulations increased.
+- Repeated Monte Carlo trials reduced the influence of random sampling variation and produced a clearer convergence pattern.
+- The binomial tree model converged toward the Black-Scholes price as the number of tree steps increased.
+- Delta increased as the call option moved further in-the-money, while Gamma was highest near the at-the-money region.
+- Option values increased with volatility and time to expiration.
+- A custom binary-search solver successfully estimated implied volatility from observed option prices.
+- Real SPY option-chain data exhibited a pronounced downside volatility skew.
+- Using OTM puts below spot and OTM calls above spot reduced distortions associated with deep in-the-money option quotes.

 ## Technologies